Skip to main content

 • Serve as an alternative to provide anchoring for orthodontia2

-• Serve as an affordable alternative to full dental implants4
+• Serve as an affordable alternative to full dental implants2

-Good candidates for mini dental implants should have full-grown teeth, not suffer from bruxism (teeth grinding) and be nonsmokers in good general health.4
+Good candidates for mini dental implants should have full-grown teeth, not suffer from bruxism (teeth grinding) or active gum disease and be nonsmokers in good general health.
+Mini dental implants are especially a good choice for those with weaker or deteriorated jawbones as they have a smaller diameter and require surgery that's less invasive than a full dental implant.4

 How Much Do Mini Dental Implants Cost?